Mick Fanning’s spine-chilling shark encounter demonstrates the difference between an Incident, Hazard and Near Miss.

 I have witnessed too many long and boring conversations about the classification of events; often these are a pointless waste of time.
 If there is a consistent understanding within your organisation you will be able to conduct accurate data analysis that compare apples to apples.
 When there is confusion internally about the terms, you could be comparing apples with oranges.

 The purpose of data analysis in the safety and injury management sphere is guide our preventative efforts.
 A clear definition of a hazard, near miss and incident saves you time and makes it easy to comply with.
-An injury cost calculator will help you estimate the cost of injury.
+An incident cost calculator will help you estimate the cost of injury.

 Unbelievably, Mick was involved in a second incident only days ago.
 This time the shark was spotted in advance and the surfing champion was safely pulled from the water.
 Again, thankfully he was physically unharmed.
 This episode helps us provide even more context to the terms incident, hazard or near miss: